 Apple just fixed one of the most annoying issues with the Apple Watch.

-The $399 Series 5, available to order today, sports a brand new always-on display that makes Apple's smartwatch simply more useful at being a watch.
+The $399 Series 5 sports a brand new always-on display that makes Apple's smartwatch simply more useful at being a watch.

 The Series 5's display technology makes it possible to always see your watch face and complications without any drain on battery life.
 The new Apple Watch lasts 18 hours on a charge--the same as the Series 4--Apple says.